ny2669/ny2669/README.md

 ## Additional information

 - 🔭 I’m currently working on project a new project
-- 🌱 I’m currently learning vue.js
+- 🌱 I’m currently learning Type-script
 - 📫 How to reach me: ny_8@hotmail.co.uk
 - ⚡ Fun fact: I use to be able to ride a unicycle